-STRUCTURAL DESIGN.
-Three credit hours.
 Three hours of lecture per week.
 Prerequisite: INME 4717 or authorization of the Director of the Department.

 Application of work and energy principles, and numerical methods, to the design of flight vehicicles.
 Study of deflection and load analysis using the Princicle of Virtual Work, Principle of Complementary Virtual Work, analytical weak form solutions, and the finite element formulation.
-Wing design considering; fatigue, aeroelasticity, divergence, environmental loads. aerospace materials, dynamic stability of thin-walled compression members, and structural dynamics.
+Wing design considering; fatigue, aeroelasticity, divergence, environmental loads, aerospace materials, dynamic stability of thin-walled compression members, and structural dynamics.